- Things to Know

 What are the symptoms of uterine fibroids?

 Most of the time, uterine fibroids do not cause symptoms or problems, and a woman with a fibroid is usually unaware of its presence.

 However, abnormal uterine bleeding is the most common symptom of a fibroid.
-If the tumors are near the uterine lining, or interfere with the blood flow to the lining, they can cause heavy periods, painful periods, prolonged periods or spotting between menses.
+If the tumors are near the uterine lining or interfere with the blood flow to the lining, they can cause heavy periods, painful periods, prolonged periods, or spotting between menses.
 Women with excessive bleeding due to fibroids may develop iron deficiency anemia.
-Uterine fibroids that are deteriorating can sometimes cause severe, localized pain.
+Uterine fibroids that are degenerating can sometimes cause severe, localized pain.